 Foot-in-the-door to trip-wire technique!

-Best way to convert a prospect to the customer is, ‘To pave the way for full-line distribution by starting with a small order … Look at it this way – when a person has signed an order for your product or service, even though the profit is so small it hardly compensates for the time and effort of making the call, [he or she] is no longer a prospect – [he or she] is a customer.’
+Look at it this way – when a person has signed an order for your product or service, even though the profit is so small it hardly compensates for the time and effort of making the call, [he or she] is no longer a prospect – [he or she] is a customer.’

-Among the selling persuasion techniques, as for me, this stands out the best.
-Imagine you want to start your field staff use the new software to update the daily status.
+Imagine you want to start your field staff using the new software to update the daily status.
 Now in this case, generally managers inform the new initiative and explain the benefits.

 As a return to this, the manager will get some verbal support from team members, such as Yes, we will do it regularly.
-But in reality, we all know, how many such initiatives have succeeded??
-The % is quite low.
-So, what is critical is, making that verbal support to real action.
-How do we do this?
+But in reality, we all know, how many such initiatives have succeeded.

-Now, as per Robert Cialdini and team, rather just explaining to team members what benefits they would derive from supporting this initiative, you should ask the team members whether they would be willing to support such an initiative and wait for a ‘yes’ in response.
+Now, as per Robert Cialdini and the team, rather than just explaining to team members what benefits they would derive from supporting this initiative, you should ask the team members whether they would be willing to support such an initiative and wait for a ‘yes’ in response.

 Following that agreement, you should ask them to describe their reasons for supporting the initiative.
 This way it helps the team member to think and feel a sense of ownership in the initiative.